root-project/web/install/index.md

 ## Conda

-For other Linux distributions and Mac, ROOT is available as a [conda package](https://anaconda.org/conda-forge/root/){:target="_blank"}.
-To install it in the current conda environment, it is sufficient to execute `conda install root -c conda-forge`.
+For any Linux distribution and MacOS, ROOT is available as a [conda package](https://anaconda.org/conda-forge/root/){:target="_blank"}.
+To create a new conda environment containing ROOT, execute `conda create -c conda-forge --name <my-environment> root`.
+Activate the environment with `source <my-environment>`.
 More instructions about using the conda package are available in [this blog post](https://iscinumpy.gitlab.io/post/root-conda/).

 Please report any issues with the conda package [here](https://github.com/conda-forge/root-feedstock){:target="_blank"}.

-## Homebrew
+## Homebrew for MacOS

 On Mac, ROOT is also available as a [homebrew formula](https://formulae.brew.sh/formula/root){:target="_blank"}.
 You can install it with `brew install root`.